Torres-type formulas for link signatures: Introduction

 Despite these results, several questions remain unanswered.

 \begin{question} Is there a natural extension of~$\sigma_L$ and~$\eta_L$ from~$(S^1\setminus\{1\})^\mu$ to the full torus~$\mathbb{T}^\mu$? \end{question}

-As in the~$1$-variable case, the definition via (generalized) Seifert matrices yields a trivial signature and ill-defined nullity as soon as some coordinate is equal to~$1$, while the standard four-dimensional interpretation does not give a satisfactory answer.
+As in the~$1$-variable case, the definition via (generalized) Seifert matrices yields a trivial signature and ill-defined nullity as soon as some coordinate is equal to~$1$.
+Moreover, the `naive' extension of the standard four-dimensional interpretation from~\cite{Viro,DFL,CNT} is in general not well-defined either (see e.g.~\cite[Section~4.4]{DFL}).

 The second question is relevant to the title of this work.
 The celebrated {\em Torres formula\/}~\cite{Tor} relates the multivariable Alexander polynomial~$\Delta_L$ of a~$\mu$-component ordered link~$L=L_1\cup\dots\cup L_\mu$ to the Alexander polynomial of the~$(\mu-1)$-component link~$L\setminus L_1$ via the equality